ggventurini/pyautodiff/README.md

 f(20.0) # 400.0
 ```

 The `@gradient` decorator automatically calculates the gradient (or derivative) of any scalar-valued function with respect to its inputs.
-Use caution with integer arguments -- Theano usually defines any gradient with respect to an integer as 0!

 ```python
 @gradient